johnyk87/domain-driven-design/README.md

 There can be various levels of integration between bounded contexts.
 The following is a list of the ones proposed in the book:
 - **Shared kernel:** a part of the model will be shared and maintained across bounded contexts.
 Maintaining this shared kernel is the responsibility of all the teams involved.
 Any concept that applies across bounded contexts should be placed in the shared kernel, with an agreed upon meaning.
 This model includes the code and any other related artifacts.
 - **Customer/supplier development teams:** in this approach, one team acts as a customer to another.
 The customer sets the requirements it needs, and the supplier is responsible for delivering an interface that meets those requirements.
 The delivery of changes might be subject to the budget and scheduling constraints of the supplier team.
 - **Conformist:** when collaboration is too hard, sometimes adopting another team's model (at least partially) may be the best solution for everyone involved.
 This reduces the need for more complex integrations and aligments, but it may leave some teams at the mercy of another team.
 Changes to the source model may ripple through other models.
-The conformist and shared kernel solutions both shared at least part of the model.
+The conformist and shared kernel solutions both share at least part of the model.
 The biggest difference is in how the decisions are made of what goes into that shared model.
 While in the shared kernel there is a clear collaboration, in the conformist version the decision is one sided.
 - **Anticorruption layer:** this one assumes a one-sided dependency, just like the conformist, but instead of adopting the other model, an extra layer is included to translate the inputs and outputs of that model into a more appropriate representation on the consumer side.
 - **Separate ways:** sometimes integration is just too costly.
 In some situations, creating completely independent models may be the best approach.
 Of course, if at any point in the future two models really need to integrate, that process will likely be much harder than when using any of the other approaches.
 - **Open host service:** this focuses on a model that is consumed by various other systems.
 In this case, instead of forcing a model upon others, a simpler interface would be provided that exposes the features of the model as a set of services for others to consume.
 This interface can use a different language than the one used in its underlying model.
 The goal here is to provide a common language and reduce the amount of translation needed in the consuming models.
 Ideally, the language used at this interface should be published and shared as a common language between all interested parties.
 If possible, standard languages and notations should be used, reducing the need for custom interpretations.